IISNRL/TWC_Mesh/documents/Meshtastic_Introduction.md

 ## Radio overview

 ### Region

-Sets the **region** for your node.
-Default is `unset`.
-As long as this is not set, the node screen will display a message and not transmit any packets.
+Configures the **region** for your node.
+The default setting is `unset`.
+Until this parameter is defined, the node's display will show a notification and refrain from transmitting any packets.

 > [!NOTE]